iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Krasnoselskii Mann Iteration.md

 **Observations**

-The iterations chains up a series of averaged operators,  by taking the convex combinations between $I$  the identity and the non-expansive operator $T$.
-The fixed point set is assumed to exist.
-Recall that if we have the condition that $D$ is a bounded set, then we can remove the existence assumption of the fixed point set.
-(By a theorem in [Nonexpansive Operator in Hilbert Space](Lipschitz%20Operator%20in%20Hilbert%20Space.md)).
+When $D$ is a bounded set, theorem holds after if the existence assumption of the fixed point set is removed because fixed point set of non-expansive operator is convex (By a theorem in [Nonexpansive Operator in Hilbert Space](Lipschitz%20Operator%20in%20Hilbert%20Space.md)).

 **Proof**

-To prove (1), take $y \in \text{Fix} T$ by the assumption that the fixed point set is non-empty, the consider the distance to the fixed point
+To prove (1), take $y \in \text{Fix}\;T$ by non-empty assumption.
+Consider

 $$
 \begin{aligned}